January 17 2022 - No longer taking applications

-Hybrid learning format will require students to be present, on campus, for a portion of the program- details are unique to each course and will be presented once confirmed by the program committee.Click to sign up for an information session
+Hybrid learning format will require students to be present, on campus, for a portion of the program- details are unique to each course and will be presented once confirmed by the program committee.Click here to be notified of new Program information

 Full-time Program - Attestation d’Études Collégiales (AEC) LCE.0Z

 In just under 7 months of full-time study, students in the Graphic and Web Design program will acquire the top creative skills reflective of the contemporary aesthetic in demand by today’s powerhouse businesses.
 They will develop a “designer’s eye,” becoming proficient at the fundamentals of good design for web and print, knowing what looks good and why.
 Students will also explore branding, product packaging, entrepreneurship, mobile technology, interface design, advertising materials, and much more.
 Students in the program will master industry-standard software (Adobe Photoshop, Illustrator, InDesign, and Dreamweaver) and, guided by teachers working in today’s design industry and a hands-on approach to learning, will be supported in applying design theory to a wide variety of practical projects: flyers, logos, newsletters, e-blasts, social media pages, posters, advertisements, and other in-demand fundamentals.

 By the end of the program, students will be able to:

 - Create, edit, and composite digital photographs

 - Create, trace, and modify drawings on the computer for logos and illustrations